triSYCL/sycl/sycl/doc/GettingStartedAIE.md

 required, provided the C++ compiler you use is fairly up-to-date and supports C++ 20, the commands should work.

-The directory `/net/xsjsycl41/srv/Ubuntu-20.10/arm64-root-server-rw-tmp` we make reference to in the cross-compilation commands is an Ubuntu-19.04 arm64 (AKA aarch64) image setup to contain all of the required libraries we need for cross-compilation.
+The directory `/net/xsjsycl41/srv/Ubuntu-22.04/arm64-root-server-rw-tmp` we  reference to in the cross-compilation commands is an Ubuntu-22.04 arm64
+(AKA aarch64) image setup to contain all of the required libraries we need for cross-compilation.

-In all of the following commands we assume you're running the latest version of Ubuntu Debian.
+In all of the following commands we assume you're running the latest version of Ubuntu or Debian.

 ### Compiling a basic AIE Hello World for native CPU execution

-The following compilation command will compile the hello_world.cpp example for your native CPU.
+The following compilation command will compile the `hello_world.cpp` example for your native CPU.
 What is meant by native in this case, is whatever architecture you're compiling on.
-So compiling on x86, will result in a hello_world binary that executes on an x86 CPU.
+So compiling on x86, will result in a `hello_world` binary that executes on an x86 CPU.
 All kernels will also execute on the CPU, no device offloading or compilation is done.